Wir brauchen Ihre Unterstützung — Jetzt Mitglied werden! Weitere Infos

 The enrichment of humans has been recent and gigantic.
 It was caused, I claim, by a sustained ideological change in northwestern Europe in the 18th and 19th centuries.
 It spread to the rest largely through the ideology of liberalism, that uniquely recent notion of equality of permission – much disdained in these latter days by the left and the right, by the Pikettys and Deneens, not to speak of the Maduros and Putins.

 During the millennia from the caves down to 1800 the average person on the planet earned and spent in today’s prices some $2 or $3 a day, as now in the Central African Republic.
-By 1800 the average person in the richest countries, such as Holland and Britain and Britain’s newly independent daughter in the New World, had attained perhaps $6 day, as now in Afghanistan.
+By 1800 the average person in the richest countries, such as Holland and Britain and Britain’s newly independent daughter in the New World, had attained perhaps $6 a day, as now in Afghanistan.
 Still pitiful.1 Switzerland was worse.

 But in the 19th century, after a precarious beginning during the 18th century in Britain, a Great Enrichment transformed western European countries and their offshoots.
 Later, of course, enrichment spread to more and more of the planet – not by policy, which was usually counterproductive, but by ethics and ideology.
 In the comedy “John Bull’s Other Island” (1904), Ireland had not shared in the recent comparative prosperity of Britain, even at the $6 level.
 As late as 1970 it was still notably lagging.
 Yet Ireland today, after adopting liberal economic ideas, is the fourth or fifth richest substantial country in the world.
 The Chinese, who not so long ago were thought to be trapped in an Asian Dilemma, adopted liberal economic policies after 1978, and are now enriched by a factor of upwards of 20, earn roughly $45 or $50 a day per person.
 It is the level of Brazilians – which is roughly the World Bank’s reckoning of the global average.
 The global average is a factor of 20 of enrichment over that $2 or $3 a day worldwide in 1800.
 The numbers are dizzying, and gratifying.
 Look at the charts, and stand amazed.